 The goal of the massages/exercises is to reduce fibrosis and calcification of the scalp, whilst increasing blood flow and elasticity.

 In 2012 a study in Hong Kong used massage (scientifically called detumescence) to stimulate hair regrowth in the participants.

 Participants where given scalp massages for twenty minutes per day for 300 days and the results were absolutely remarkable.

 As you can see from the chart below, taken from the study, the % hair loss before and after the treatment has got significantly better.

-As you can see from the chart, these massages work very well to regrow hair for men and women of all ages.
+As you can see from the chart, these massages work very well to create new hair for men and women of all ages.

 I recommend doing ten minutes per day of the massages, as this should be enough to increase blood flow significantly.
 An even better option is to have someone else do them for you.

 One of the reasons that hair loss is more common for people with sedentary lifestyles is that sitting down rounds the shoulders and tightens the muscles at the back of the neck.

 This position pulls the scalp down on to the cranium, restricting blood flow and increasing the likelihood of hair loss.

 This is why I recommend working at a standing desk – or even a walking desk, and taking regular walking if you spend a lot of the day sitting.